 Rebagliati claimed to have ingested it second-hand at a party and the Canadian Olympic delegation successfully appealed the IOC's decision on the basis that marijuana isn't a performance-enhancing drug.
 He got his medal back before the Games ended.

-Tonya Harding was a former child prodigy from a broken home who ascended to the world stage in the early '90s.
-As her financial security and world ranking started to decline in the months leading up to the Olympics, Harding became frustrated and directed her anger at fellow American Nancy Kerrigan, who was ascending in the world standings and landing lucerative commercial endorsements.
+Tonya Harding was an ice skating prodigy from a broken home who ascended to the world stage in the early '90s.
+As her financial security and world ranking started to decline in the months leading up to the Olympics, Harding became frustrated and directed her anger at fellow American Nancy Kerrigan, who was ascending in the world standings and landing lucrative commercial endorsements.

 Harding's on-again-off-again husband Jeff Gillooly conspired with two other men to attack and injure Kerrigan before the 1994 Olympics.
 They carried out the hit after Kerrigan's practice skate before the U.S. Figure Skating Championships in Detroit.
 Shane Stant, Gillooly's hired man, hit Kerrigan on the knee with a police baton as she was talking to a reporter in a stadium hallway.
 He escaped by diving through a plexiglass door before running to a getaway car.

 The attack resulted in a bruise, but because there was no bone or ligament damage, Kerrigan was able to perform and was selected (along with Harding, who was under investigation for the attack) for the U.S. Olympic team.
 At the Lillehammer Games, Kerrigan famously skated to a silver medal after terrific back-to-back performances while Harding, disgraced, finished in eighth place.
 Harding's life, and the scandal surrounding her competition with Kerrigan, has been turned into the Oscar-nominated film, I, Tonya.

-According to Olympic Historian David Wallechinsky, when CBS executives thanked their staff in Norway for the great ratings (the figure skating finals were the 6th most watched event in television history), a CBS employee wrote back, "Don't thank us—thank Tonya."
+According to Olympic Historian David Wallechinsky, when CBS executives thanked their staff in Norway for the great ratings (the figure skating finals were the one of the most watched events in television history at the time), a CBS employee wrote back: "Don't thank us.
+Thank Tonya."

 Amid the confusion, both teams made their way to St. Moritz to compete.
 Before they were set to march in the Opening Ceremony, the Swiss Olympic Organizing Committee banned the AAU.
 Because they were favored by Brundage, though, the AAU team got the honor of representing the U.S. in the opening ceremony, while the AHA team—which was actually allowed to compete by the organizing committee—had to sit in the stands.

-Luge racers regularly hit speeds over 95 miles per hour—so a small shift in body position can easily result in catastrophe.
+Luge racers regularly hit speeds of over 95 miles per hour, meaning that even the smallest shift in body position can easily result in catastrophe.
 This was evident before the 2010 Vancouver Games, when Georgian luger Nodar Kumaritashvili careened off the track during a training run and died of his injuries.

-It was an eerie replay of the luge's first-ever appearance at an Olympics.
-Two weeks before the Innsbruck Games in 1964, Kazimierz Kay-Skrzypeski, a British RAF pilot who was inexperienced in the sport, flew off the track and died during a training run.
+It was an eerie replay of the luge's first-ever appearance at the Olympic Games.
+Two weeks before the Innsbruck Games in 1964, Kazimierz Kay-Skrzypecki, a British RAF pilot who was inexperienced in the sport, flew off the track and died during a training run.
 Additionally, a German doubles luge team was injured on the track in a separate accident.
 The track had had several fatal accidents when it opened decades before, and although it was modified thereafter, Olympic participants had to lobby for further safety precautions to reduce some of the danger.